Food Services and Resources

 Eagle's Perch Cafe - for more information.

-Enjoy a free hot, health, and delicious breakfast twice a month.
+Enjoy a FREE hot, healthy, and delicious breakfast once a week.
 Open to all students currently enrolled at FRC.

 Stocked with non-perishable food items and hygienic supplies, any hungry student currently enrolled at FRC is welcome.
 Students may recieve a bag of groceries up to twice a month.
 Bring a bag or backpack to carry your items.
 The pantry is located in the Student Lounge.

 If the pantry is closed, contact Stacey Svilich at email@example.com or call 283-0202, ext 244, to arrange for a bag of food.